msantos1295/rck-model-government-spending/README.md

 ## What's in this repo

 - `rck_government_spending.ipynb` — the full analysis: calibration, phase diagrams, transition dynamics (shooting method), and the welfare/optimal-composition results.
 The first several cells are baseline RCK course starter code; a marker cell notes where the original contribution begins.
-- `MOMA Final Project Presentation.pptx` — slide summary of the results.
+- `slides.pptx` — slide summary of the results.

 ## Introduction (excerpt)